Weltraumschaf/blog.weltraumschaf.de/content/blog/Only_SSL_access_to_my_blog.md

 ---
-title: "Only SSL access to my blog"
+title: Only SSL access to my blog
-description: "Only SSL access to my blog."
+description: Only SSL access to my blog.
 date: 2011-12-30T09:42:24+01:00
-tags: ["SSL", "TLS", "Blog"]
+tags:
+  - SSL
+  - TLS
+  - Blog
-categories: ["Security"]
+categories: Security
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

 Some time ago I  configured my blog to serve both HTTP and  HTTPS.
 From now on I